michaeljosephrosenthal/aspecter/README.md

-# Aspecter
+# Blaggard
-Aspecter aims to let the user author blog posts with different articles for different audiences.
+Blaggard aims to let the user author blog posts with different articles for different audiences.